 Step 2: the base station schedules RACH response allocation

 After receiving the Random Access Request message, the base station sends a DCI which includes RA-RNTI and the specific radio resources for the Random Access Response.
 The RA-RNTI value is linked to RACH resource by frequency to indicate the channel of RACH resources.
 Therefore all UEs transmitting a Random Access Request in the same channel will use the same RA-RNTI value.
+The base station can also include in the same DCI a radio resource allocation for the assigned C-RNTI.

 Step 3: UE receives the Random Access Response

 The Random Access Response assigns C-RNTI values to the UEs.
 The Random Access Response message can contain Random Numbers from the Random Access Request messages transmitted by UEs and a C-RNTI value for each Random Number and Start Indicator indicating the time information of RACH resources with same meaning as in RACH configuration.

 The UE receives the Random Access Response message in the allocation defined in the DCI, locates the Start Indicator of RACH resource it used and Random Number it transmitted and then stores the C-RNTI value associated with its Random Number.
 The C-RNTI values are used by the base station for scheduling uplink and downlink resources for the UEs.

-The main fields of Random Access Response message are shown in Table 7.1.4.3-4.
+The UE monitors DCIs for allocations for the assigned C-RNTI, including the DCI that allocated the Random Access Response message.The main fields of Random Access Response message are shown in Table 7.1.4.3-4.